governance

 Key Takeaways

-The Chief Justice of New South Wales put the same question to boards in his 2026 Harold Ford Memorial Lecture, asking whether “AI-literacy or competency” should be a criterion of a board’s skill matrix, and what it takes for directors “to become AI-literate”.
-I covered that lecture, and what it means for directors’ duties and the safe harbours, in that companion piece.
-But whether directors should be AI literate is the easy question, and everybody already answers it yes.
-The harder question is what the law actually asks of you.
+The Chief Justice of New South Wales put the same issue to boards in his 2026 Harold Ford Memorial Lecture, asking whether “AI-literacy or competency” should be a criterion of a board’s skill matrix, and “what level of investment is required by a board in order for its directors to become AI-literate”.
+Whether boards should be AI literate is no longer really the question; the answer is plainly yes.
+The real question is what it actually means to be AI literate.

 For a long time, a director could plausibly say the numbers were the accountant’s job.
 That excuse ran out in 2011, with the Centro decision.